dev-AshishRanjan/Hacktoberfest-Frontend/README.md

 ### Process of Contribution

-1. _Fork_ : Fork this GitHub Repo to your own github account
-2. _Clone_ : Clone the forked repo (the repo present on your account) to your local machine.
+1._Fork_ : Fork this GitHub Repo to your own github account 2._Clone_ : Clone the forked repo (the repo present on your account) to your local machine.

 ```terminal
 git clone https://github.com/dev-AshishRanjan/Hacktoberfest-frontend.git
 ```

-3. Create a _new Branch_
+3.Create a _new Branch_

 ```markdown
 git checkout -b my-new-branch
 ```

-4. _Changes_ : Create a new branch and commit your changes on that branch.
+4._Changes_ : Create a new branch and commit your changes on that branch.
 Follow the [How to contribute](./CONTRIBUTING.md)

-5. _ADD_ and _COMMIT_
+5._ADD_ and _COMMIT_

 - Add your changes